-In situations that require immediate action because of safety or other concerns, the College will take any reasonable administrative action that is appropriate.
+In situations requiring immediate action because of safety or other concerns, the College will take any appropriate administrative action.
 Examples of such interim actions include, but are not limited to:

-1. Providing an escort to ensure that the complainant can move safely between classes and activities;

-- 2. Ensuring that the complainant and respondent do not attend the same classes; - 3.
+- 1. Providing an escort to ensure that the complainant can move safely between classes and activities; - 2.
+Ensuring that the complainant and respondent do not attend the same classes; - 3.
 Providing referrals or access to counseling services; - 4.
 Providing referrals to medical services; - 5.
 Providing academic support services, such as tutoring; - 6.
-Issuing no contact orders; and - 7.
-Arranging for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record.
+Issuing no contact orders; and

+7. Arrange for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record.